Home Safety: National Window Safety Awareness Week

 Windows as Emergency Exits

 In the event of an emergency or fire, windows can be our best or only escape route.
 Did you know that your local building codes are designed to ensure an escape route should your doors be blocked by fire?
 Egress is a term applied to windows that open wide enough to allow escape during fire.
 When you build a new home or plan a major renovation, these codes must be met on the plans.
-Window specialists, such as the consultants at AVI can advise builder and architects on how to best meet there requirements without compromising the design.
+Window specialists, such as the consultants at AVI can advise builder and architects on how to best meet there requirements for window safety without compromising the design.

 Locks for Maintaining Security